sunfmin/photo-video-sharing/How-to-Write-Good-Specs-Slides.md

 # ❓ Questions & Discussion (1/2)

-**Q: How many acceptance scenarios should each user story have?**
+**Q: How many acceptance scenarios per user story?**
 A: Typically 3-6.
-Cover the happy path, error cases, and key variations.
+Cover happy path, errors, and key variations.

-**Q: Do I really need Given-When-Then for every scenario?**
+**Q: Do I need Given-When-Then for every scenario?**
 A: Yes!
 It ensures testability and clarity.
 If you can't write it, it's not testable.

 **Q: How much detail is too much?**
-A: If it describes implementation (code, frameworks, APIs), it's too much.
+A: If it describes implementation (code, frameworks, APIs),
+it's too much.

 **Q: What if requirements change?**
 A: Specs are living documents.
-Update user stories and scenarios as needed.
+Update as needed.

 ---

 # ❓ Questions & Discussion (2/2)

 **Q: How do I handle technical constraints?**
-A: Note them in Dependencies or Assumptions, but keep requirements technology-agnostic.
+A: Note in Dependencies or Assumptions,
+but keep requirements technology-agnostic.

 **Q: What if I need 10 clarifications?**
 A: Make informed guesses for all but the 3 most critical.
 Document assumptions.

-**Q: Can one acceptance scenario test multiple requirements?**
+**Q: Can one scenario test multiple requirements?**
 A: Keep scenarios focused on one main behavior.
 It's okay to have many small scenarios!

 ---